1. Short stays – no work

 Currently Italian law does not foresee a special work visa for fashion models and therefore their immigration process is regulated by the general work immigration process.
 An option for fashion models to work in Italy is the Self-employment visa (visto per lavoro autnomo).

-The issuance of Work Permit for self-employed workers is subject to a quota, i.e. a limited number of foreign nationals admitted to Italy, which is periodically updated by the Italian Government through the yearly decree.
+The issuance of self-employment work permits is subject to a quota set and updated annually by the Italian Government through a dedicated decree.
 Due to the overwhelming demand compared to the available number of permits under this category, the process may be more difficult and time-consuming than with other types of permits.
 All the more, is very common that individuals who were able to obtain the preliminary clearance from authorities in Italy, are denied the entry visa by the Italian Consulate.

 Fashion models could file the application qualifying as freelancers.
-The process entails obtaining some documents from Italy (police clearance, declarations/attestations from the relevant authorities, contracts with clients in Italy etc.) before applying for the visa at the Italian Consulate/Embassy in the country of residence.
+The process requires documents from Italy—such as police clearance, official declarations, and client contracts—before applying for the visa at the local Italian Consulate/Embassy.

 Red flags: Self-employment visa is not easy to be obtained even in the presence of assigned quotas.
 Most Consulates have a very restrictive approach and applicants may receive a denial though apparently matching all the requirements.
 There seems to be a lack of communication between authorities in Italy and the Consulates.